-Favor de llamar la rectoria.
+Favor de llamar a la rectoria.
 Necesitará el certificado de nacimiento del niño.

 Any couple wishing to marry should contact the rectory at least six (6) months

 Una pareja que está pensando en el matrimonio debe de llamar a la rectoria seis (6)

 And by appointment/ y por cita

 Please call the rectory at (718) 729-8957 to make arrangements for the sick person to receive Holy Communio or the Anointing of the Sick at home.

 Favor de llamar a la rectoria al (718) 729-8957 para que la persona enferma reciba la Comunión o Unción de los Enfermos en la casa.